prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

 - Add a security definition
   - select the OAuth provider resource.
 This will provides all the predefined configuration.
   - select the possible OAuth flow grant that is supported and that has been configured on the OAuth resource
-  - select the scope that you would like to use to protect your API operations.
+  - select the scope(s) that you would like to use to protect your API operations.
   The allowed scopes are only those that have been configured on the OAuth resource.
 Adding an undefined scope will prevent the flow to be deployed.
-This prevent a developer to choose whatever scope.
-The allowed scopes are those defined by the administrator.
+This prevent a developer to choose an unsupported scope for the API.
   It is possible to select a subset of scopes (delete the scopes that you don't want to use).
-- You can apply this securitty definition on all operations by adding it tto the API security configuration or you can override it at the operation level.
+- You can apply this security definition on all operations by adding it to the API security configuration or you can override it at the operation level.
-When overriding the security at the operation level it is possible to select further a subset of scopes.
-When multiple scope are selected for an operation, all the scopes needs to be return during the access token introspection.
+When overriding the security at the operation level it is possible to select a subset of scopes.
+When multiple scopes are selected for an operation, all the scopes need to be returned during the access token introspection.

 **Note**:
-- The external OAuth provider needs to return the allowed scope in order for the API GW to enforce the defined scope at the API level.
+- The external OAuth provider needs to return scopes in order for the API GW to enforce the scopes defined to secure the API.
-- If the external OAuth provider doesn't provide the required paramaters to achieve your requirements, it is always possible to develop an introspection API proxy in API Connect that would set the required properties and data.
+- If the external OAuth provider doesn't provide the required scopes or introspect URL, it is always possible to develop an introspection API proxy in API Connect that would set the required properties and data.
 - The Token Management Service on the API Gateway needs to be configured to support OAuth.

-## API Connect setup

-This section describe how the configuration and test has been made on API Connect.
-AppId from IBM Cloud has been used as external OAuth provider.

-The steps provided here to create the resources are high level only.
-Detailed information can be found in the knowledge center at [Implementing OAuth security](https://www.ibm.com/support/knowledgecenter/en/SSMNED_v10/com.ibm.apic.apionprem.doc/tutorial_apionprem_oauth_passgrant.html).
-Another very good article can be found in the resource section at the end of this POST.

-The focus is more on understanding the paramaters and how to use them.
-I provided json file and command file that can be used.

-The objects can be created using the [API Connect toolkit](https://www.ibm.com/support/knowledgecenter/en/SSMNED_v10/com.ibm.apic.toolkit.doc/tapim_cli_install.html).

-Before been able to use the toolkit, you need to login.
-I posted an article on how to use the cli if you need additional help.

 ### OAuth resource
 The first thing that needs to be done is the creation of the OAuth provider resource in API Connect.